ELeeAstro/Exo-FMS_column_ck/README.md

 Lee et al. (2021) \
 and plenty of others...

-This allows the atmosphere to cool from two photospheric regions, rather than one in the semi-grey scheme, leading to more realistic cooling in the upper atmosphere.
-However, at very low pressures, isothermal T-p profiles are still produced.

-Unfortunately the numerical results in 1D can in certain circumstances produce small spiky profiles, primarily due to issues either relating to the opacity table fidelity, important optical absorbitng species condensing (at low pressure) leading to large opacity gradients, or interpolation error or vertical grid resolution.
+Unfortunately the numerical results in 1D can in certain circumstances produce small spiky profiles, primarily due to issues either relating to the opacity table fidelity, important optical absorbitng species condensing (at low pressure e.g. TiO) leading to large opacity gradients, or interpolation error or vertical grid resolution.
 However, inside a GCM these spikes are typically smoothed out by the dynamical processes.

 To compile enter 'make' in the main directory.
 To remove compiled code enter 'make clean'.